top of page

 Touch screens and tables

-The traveling exhibition Angkor features more than 110 original Khmer objects and treasures that chart the rise, decline and resilience of ancient Angkor.
+The traveling exhibition Angkor: The Lost Empire of Cambodia features more than 120 original Khmer objects and treasures that chart the rise, decline and resilience of ancient Angkor.

 Visitors step deep into the tropical rain forests of Cambodia where ruins witness the vast metropolis of Angkor.
 Equipped with the cutting-edge tools of the day, they embark on an awe-inspiring journey through time to unearth the untold story of this World Heritage Site.